betheden/hebrew-grammar/content/participle_active.rst

 In Biblical Hebrew, it is helpful to classify participles according to their function in the sentence as a whole: as a :ref:`verb`
+(or verbal complement); as an
+:ref:`adjective`;
+or as a
+:ref:`noun`.
+Participles can
-(or verbal complement); as an adjective; or as a noun.
-Participles can function independently as their own grammatical entity, but they often introduce entire clauses that function either as adjectives or nouns.
+function independently as their own grammatical entity, but they often introduce entire clauses that function either as adjectives or nouns.
+When used verbally, the active participle is closely related in meaning to the
+:ref:`verb-imperfect`
-When used verbally, the active participle is closely related in meaning to the Imperfect verb; they are both often used to describe frequentive or durative action and can function as either a verbal complement or a finite verb.
+verb; they are both often used to describe continuous or repeating action and can function as either a verbal complement or a
+:ref:`finite`
+verb.

 The active participle can function in a sentence in any of the following
 ways: